-Set the progress callback by using CURLOPT_PROGRESSFUNCTION.
+Set the progress callback by using CURLOPT_PROGRESSFUNCTION(3).
 And pass a pointer to a function that matches this prototype:

-'''

-int progress_callback(void clientp,
+int progress_callback(void clientp, double dltotal, double dlnow, double ultotal, double ultotal, libcurl with C++

-double dltotal,

-double dlnow,

-double ultotal,

-double ulnow);

-'''

 If any of the input arguments is unknown, a 0 will be passed.
-The first argument, the 'clientp' is the pointer you pass to libcurl with CURLOPT_PROGRESSDATA. libcurl won't touch it.
+The first argument, the 'clientp' is the pointer you pass to libcurl with CURLOPT_PROGRESSDATA(3). libcurl won't touch it.